Frank Richman: Judicial service and later life

-Richman was a member of the Indiana State Bar Association, serving as the Association's President from 1931-1932.
+Richman was a member of the Indiana State Bar Association, serving as the association's president from 1931 to 1932.
 During this time, Richman authored an influential article in the Indiana Law Journal, titled "A Majority of Electors Means a Majority of Those Voting on the Question."
 The article (in addition to a brief written by a committee of bar association members that Richman was a part of) led to an important ruling by the state Supreme Court decision, in the case of In re Todd, which overturned their 1870s ruling in the case of State V. Swift, where the court had invalidated the results of a referendum regarding new amendments to the state constitution.
 Richman's article also led to other important state Supreme Court rulings in the cases of In re Denny and In re Boswell, and also led to the removal of section 21 of article 7 of the state constitution.
 The removal of this section allowed for the Indiana Supreme Court to regulate admission to the Indiana bar via the new state Board of Law Examiners (created in 1931 via legislation enacted by the General Assembly), whose members were appointed by the Supreme Court.

 Richman, a Republican, was elected to the Indiana Supreme Court and began serving on the bench in 1941, succeeding Justice George Tremain.
 Richman was known as a moderate at a time when the Indiana Republican Party was becoming more conservative.
 At the Indiana Republican Party convention of 1946, Richman was purged from the party due to his dissent in the case of State ex rel. v.
 Montgomery Circuit Court, which blocked Governor Ralph Gates's plans to reform state alcohol laws.
 He left the court in 1947, succeeded by Justice James Emmert.

 Starting in 1944, Richman began to teach part-time at Indiana University Robert H. McKinney School of Law (in Indianapolis).
 After leaving the Supreme Court, Richman became a professor of law at the school, teaching procedure, equity, and corporate law, until his retirement from that position in 1952.

 In 1947, following the end of the Second World War, Richman traveled to Nuremberg, Germany to participate in the Nuremberg trials of members and supporters of the Nazi regime.
 Richman served as a judge of Division IV of the American Military Tribunal.
 Richman was one of the judges assigned to the Flick trial, with the defendants being prominent Nazi industrialists.
 The trial took nine months and resulted in three of the industrialists being found guilty and the other three being acquitted.